SkittleBomb/terraform-azurerm-avm-res-sql-server/README.md

 Description: A map of diagnostic settings to create.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

 - `name` - (Optional) The name of the diagnostic setting.
 One will be generated if not set, however this will not be unique if you want to create multiple diagnostic setting resources.
-- `target_resource_id` - (Required) The ID of the resource to which the diagnostic settings will be applied.
 - `log_categories` - (Optional) A set of log categories to send to the log analytics workspace.
 - `log_groups` - (Optional) A set of log groups to send to the log analytics workspace.
 - `metric_categories` - (Optional) A set of metric categories to send to the log analytics workspace.